-It’s Your Budget
+1. It’s Your Family Budget

 Get your whole family to participate in creating the budget to make it really yours.
 Create common goals and brainstorm for fun and creative budgeting ideas.

 Get creative – you can grill inexpensive, “ordinary” foods and make them seem like a treat.
 For example, mix up some flat bread dough and cook it on the grill.
 You can even do pizza on the grill!

-Go “Shopping” for What You Don’t Need
+3. Go “Shopping” for What You Don’t Need

 Some people can have a lot of fun with this – they find the craziest looking clothes, for instance, and laugh about how much they don’t need them and how much they’re saving.
 It’s fun, but it also teaches your family some important lessons about needs versus wants.

-Creative Savings – a New Take on the “Swear Jar”
+4. Creative Savings – a New Take on the “Swear Jar”

 Have you heard of a “swear jar”?
 Some families who are trying to improve their language will institute a swear jar.
-Any family member who swears has to put a quarter into the jar.
+Any family member who swears has to put a quarter or 20 pence into the jar.

 - Every time your child talks back he or she has to put a quarter in the jar.

-* Family members must pay a quarter each time they don’t put away their shoes, toys, or whatever item always seems to be left on the floor each day.
+- Family members must pay a quarter each time they don’t put away their shoes, toys, or whatever item always seems to be left on the floor each day.